 Singlife Account: Is This Capital Guaranteed Insurance Savings Account Worth Getting?

-If we can take you down the rabbit hole, we live in an interesting time when insurers in town were launching high-interest short-term endowments, and every other banks were launching a high-interest savings account.
+If we can take you down the rabbit hole, we live in an interesting time when insurers in town are launching high-interest short-term endowments, and every other bank is launching a high-interest savings account.

 ” Whenever we talk about the interest rate of Singapore Savings Bond.”